Bor-Cornelius/Data-Analysis/README.md

 # Data-Analysis

-#Priview of read and write to a CSV file
+#Preview of read and write to a CSV file

+#Projects -  to read files and identify specific criteria
+ ----Misbehaving devices
+ ----Wrongly charged customers